top of page

 If more industry is attracted by the port, will the port expand beyond it's current borders?

 Will more residential land along Cagle Road be rezoned for businesses?
+Currently, we know that Habitat for Humanity will be building new housing along Cagle.

 Will there be a traffic light where the newly paved Cagle Road meets the highway, so people can safely turn left?